Prograf-UFF/che.js/README.md

 # What is che.js?
 che.js is an implementation of the Compact Half-Edge(CHE) data structure for triangular meshes in Javascript.
+It is an upgrade on the half-edge data structure, which representes each edge as two twin-edges, each part of a triangle.